Code-Institute-Submissions/MS1-The-Love-Letter/README.md

 All links within the site function correctly and take you to the appropiate section.
 The submit button takes you to the top of the page as there is no 'completed' event.
 Social media links open to the home page of each social site.

 The site was tested across multiple screens sizes both personally and via inspect.
-Personally, it was opened on an iPhoneX, iPad mini, iPad Pro, iMac, Macbook Pro, as well as a 15.3inch and 17.3" Windows laptops.
+Personally, it was opened on an iPhoneX, iPad mini, iPad Pro, iMac, Macbook Pro, as well as a 15.3" and 17.3" Windows laptops.
 All screen sizes worked as desired.

-In Chrome, Internet Explorer and Safari via inspect, the site displayed and fucnctioned as intended at all screen sizes.
-In all cases, the callout images changes betwwen phone, tablet and laptop/desktop were displayed correctly.
+In Chrome, Internet Explorer and Safari via inspect, the site displayed and functioned as intended at all screen sizes.
+In all cases, the callout images changes between phone, tablet and laptop/desktop were displayed correctly.
 The logo text size is also subject to change between screen sizes and does so at the stated points.
-The navagtion bar collapses at moblie veiw to accomodate the size change.
+The navagtion bar collapses at mobile veiw to accomodate the size change.

-The in moblie view footer will text appear one beneath the other to fit the available space while remaining readable.
+In mobile view the footer text appear one beneath the other to fit the available space while remaining readable.